 Within this vision is a hierarchy of responsibilities: we provide first for the mauri or health of the geothermal system and ngāwhā - sustaining their natural, physical and cultural values.
-We then provide for ongoing intergenerational and sustainable customary uses.
+We then provide for ongoing intergenerational and sustainable customary practices.

-After this, where sustainable, we provide for extractive uses for communal or community purposes that enhance social outcomes and contribute to health and wellbeing.
-Only then do we use geothermal for individual or communal economic gain (i.e. energy savings).
+After this, where sustainable, we provide for extractive uses for communal uses for tangata whenua, then uses that contribute to health and wellness.
+Only then do we use geothermal for any other purposes (i.e. energy savings).